 assets that are outside its scope of focus through license, sale, or other corporate structure.
 Current agreements include:

 - Licensed our first-in-class TGFβ immuno-oncology antibody program to Novartis for an upfront payment of $37 million, potential milestone payments of up to $480 million and tiered royalties up to low double digits

 - Licensed XMet A,our selective insulin receptor modulator antibody program for diabetes, to Novo Nordisk A/S for an upfront payment of $5 million, potential milestone payments of up to $290 million and tiered royalties.
 Novo Nordisk will have worldwide rights to the XMetA program and will be solely responsible for the development and commercialization of antibodies and products, and we retained commercialization rights for all indications considered rare.

 - Collaboration agreement with Takeda to access multiple antibody technologies, including a suite of research and development technologies and integrated information and data management systems.
 We may receive potential milestones and royalties on sales of antibody products in the future.

 XOMA's technologies have contributed to the success of marketed antibody products, including LUCENTIS® (ranibizumab injection) for wet age-related macular degeneration and CIMZIA® (certolizumab pegol) for rheumatoid arthritis and Crohn's disease.

-The company has a premier antibody discovery and development platform that incorporates leading capabilities in antibody phage display, library construction, proprietary antibody humanization and affinity enhancement and Bacterial Cell Expression (BCE) technologies.
-BCE is a key breakthrough biotechnology for the discovery and manufacturing of antibodies and other proteins.
+We have a premier antibody discovery and development platform that incorporates leading capabilities in antibody phage display, library construction, proprietary antibody humanization and affinity enhancement and Bacterial Cell Expression (BCE) technologies.
+BCE was a key breakthrough biotechnology for the discovery and manufacturing of antibodies and other proteins.
 As a result, 60 pharmaceutical and biotechnology companies have signed licenses to XOMA’s BCE technology.